 Slaughter of Serpent

-The term Bisket Jatra is derived from Newari word Bi and Syaku which means snake laughter.
+The term Bisket Jatra is derived from the Newari word Bi and Syaku which means snake laughter.
 Legend reveals that Bisket Jatra celebrates after the death of the serpent.
 It is said that the two serpents slithering out of the princess’ nostrils when she sneezed at midnight.
 In the sparkling of an eye, they transformed into huge serpents.
 When they were about to attack, the young man killed them using his tantric powers.

 Consummation and fertility

 This festival is also closely associated with the form of creation.
 According to myth, Bhairab and Bhadrakali are the celestial male and female kinds of the atmosphere and the Earth.
 So, Bhadrakali and Bhairab are worshipped as the pioneer of earthly creation.

 At midnight, the chariots of Bhairab and Bhadrakali are enthroned on palanquins and taken in a parade around various areas of the ancient town.
 The shrines of Bhairab and Bhadrakali mounted on a wooden palanquin and drag through the cobblestone streets of the city by the sheer

 A huge ceremonial pole approximately 25 meters Yohsi (male genital) is also erected in the stone called yoni (female genital) base.

-In the evening of New Year, the pole is laid down during the Bisket Jatra that symbolize Bikram Sambat New Year.
+In the evening of New Year, the pole is laid down during the Bisket Jatra that symbolizes Bikram Sambat New Year.
 Whereas, the erection of pole in the stone signifies for the ritual consummation and ultimately denotes fertility.

 In Nepal, tongue piercing performed during Bisket Jatra and celebrated with much pomp and fanfare.

 On this occasion, a volunteer from Shrestha clan gets his tongue pricked in a spiritual trance with an iron spike.
 Juju Bhai Shrestha is the most well-known tongue piercer who has been performing the act of tongue-piercing for several years.

 During this ritual, the village elder cleans the needle and the volunteer’s tongue gradually and methodically.
 Then swiftly pierces the tongue.
-And the volunteer roam around the town shouldering round bamboo rack on his shoulder and flaming lamp on hand.
+And the volunteer roams around the town shouldering around bamboo rack on his shoulder and flaming lamp on hand.